opensafely/documentation/docs/getting-started.md

 3. When Docker has finished starting up, share your hard drive with Docker: click system tray docker icon; select "settings"; select "shared drives".
 4. Test Docker and opensafely work together.
-Open an Anaconda Prompt, and run `opensafely pull`.
-The first time you run it, this may take a long time, depending on your network connection.
+Open an Anaconda Prompt, and run `opensafely pull cohortextractor`.
+This will pull down the OpenSAFELY cohortextractor images, which can be used to run actions in your study.
+The first time you run it, this may take a little time, depending on your network connection.
 It is downloading a reproducible environment identical to that installed in the OpenSAFELY secure environment.

 ### Set up Github and Github Desktop